Cider Brined Turkey & A Thanksgiving Menu!

 On to my Thanksgiving Menu.
-If I were hosting Thanksgiving, which I am not, I have a set list of things that I really, really like to eat with my turkey.
-And ham, if you are having that as well.
+If I am hosting Thanksgiving, I have a set list of things that I really, really like to eat with my turkey.
+(And ham, if you are having that as well.)

 - Sausage Balls.
 I know you probably get sick of hearing about these, but I promise they are a staple at every holiday gathering in our family.

 - Dressing or Stuffing.
 Whatever you call it, however you fix it!